web2py/py4web/apps/_dashboard/DASHBOARD_GUIDE.md

 ## Theming

-The dashboard supports multiple built-in themes (AlienDark, AlienLight) with a fully extensible theming system.
+The dashboard supports multiple built-in themes (AlienDark, AlienLight, Classic) with a fully extensible theming system.
 Users can switch themes dynamically without page reload, with preferences persisted to the backend.

 **For comprehensive theming documentation**, see [THEMES_GUIDE.md](THEMES_GUIDE.md).